• Skip to primary navigation

 Step-by-Step Instructions

-shredded carrots in a bowl and a hand with a paper towel on them
+a bowl of shredded carrots and a hand with a paper towel drying carrots.

 My favorite thing about this recipe is the amount of shredded carrot that's in it.